Ayush412/Ayush412/README.md

 ## Beep Boop!

 Hi there, I'm Ayush Rajguru.
-I am a Computer Science Engineer from India with a passion of developing mobile apps with Flutter and am currently working for a startup called [EventBeep](https://eventbeep.com/).
+I am a Computer Science Engineer from India with a passion for developing mobile apps with Flutter.
+I currently work for a startup called [EventBeep](https://eventbeep.com/).
 I also love music (especially deep and bass house) and wish to become a part time DJ 🎧.

 Feel free to connect with me here:

 [![Linkedin Badge](https://img.shields.io/badge/LinkedIn-0077B5?style=for-the-badge&logo=linkedin&logoColor=white&link=https://www.linkedin.com/in/ayush412/)](https://www.linkedin.com/in/ayush412/)